By Steve Aylward

 Entry fee

 Free entry to reserve.
-Charges apply for school visits to the education centreParking information
+Charges apply for school visits to the education centre.

 Access

 Fully accessible education centre with disabled toilet.
 Picnic area and designated parking.
-Wheelchairs may be pushed over some paths in dry conditions, but they are rough unmade surfaces.
+Nature reserve trails are unsuitable for wheelchairs.

 Dogs